Lycoris Recoil: Internet radio

-"LycoReco Radio" began airing every Friday from July 8, 2022, and every other week from October 7, 2022 to March 24, 2023.
+"LycoReco Radio" began airing every Friday from July 8, 2022, and every other week from October 7, 2022, to March 24, 2023.
 A total of 27 episodes were streamed on the Aniplex official YouTube channel and the anime's official website.
-The personalities were Chika Anzai (voice of Sensoku Nishikigi) and Shion Wakayama (voice of Takina Inoue).
+The personalities were Chika Anzai (voice of Chisato Nishikigi) and Shion Wakayama (voice of Takina Inoue).
 The scriptwriter and director was Hiroshi Nagata.
 A public recording of the "LycoReco Radio Special Edition" was held on November 13, 2022, as a Blu-ray & DVD release commemorative event.
 Following the end of LycoReco Radio, a "LycoReco Radio Presents After Party!" event was held at AnimeJapan 2023 on March 25, 2023.
 In AnimeJapan 2023, an announcement was made that "Lycoris Recoil Radio will be returning", and on July 2 of the same year, "Lycoris Recoil Radio Anime Lycoris Recoil 1st Anniversary" was streamed to commemorate the first anniversary of the broadcast.